Current as of October 2020 | Download print version (in PDF)

 - Longer country reports analyzing various aspects of local legislation; and

 - Texts of local laws that affect the decision whether or not to qualify a grantee (generally in translation, although ICNL and the Council cannot warrant the accuracy of any translation; in addition, legislative excerpts were selected by in-country contacts, and ICNL and the Council cannot warrant that all relevant provisions have been translated).

 - Relevant Legal Forms

 - Knowledgeable Contacts

-Ugandan law allows for the establishment of a variety of not-for-profit organisations (NPOs), and the country is host to a number of national, regional, and international organisations.
-NPOs interacting with foreign grantmakers are most commonly constituted as:
+Ugandan law provides for the establishment of a variety of not-for-profit organizations (NPOs), and the country is host to a number of national, regional, and international organizations.
+NPOs interacting with foreign grant makers are most commonly constituted as: